MENU

 Alan Alda Center for Communicating Science

 The Alan Alda Center for Communicating Science, founded in 2009, is known for its workshops that help scientists break out of their scientific jargon and talk about science in a way that the public can understand.
 In addition to offering workshops, the Center has online resources available to help scientists become better communicators.
-This includes a webinar series on blogging about science.
+This includes a professional development and academic programs.